-Narrator 2: Finally, the new owners arrived.
-They had heard of the problem; but they weren't experts at solving leaky cracks in ceilings either.
-So, they spent LOTS of money calling in more experts to come study the crack and give suggestions on how to fix it.
+Narrator 2: Eventually, when the new owners arrived they had heard of the problem; but they weren't experts at solving leaky cracks in ceilings either.
+So, they spent LOTS of money calling in more experts to come study the crack and give their recommendations on how to best fix it.
 First, they measured it.